frankuman/Swedish-housing-market-ML/README.md

 ## Project Overview
 The housing market has always been a challenge to predict.
-In 2023 house prices decreased by 6%, but in general apart- ment prices increased.
-Housing in Sweden in the last 12 years alone has risen an astounding 85% (adjusted to inflation) to the top of 2021, but fallen a bit since then.
-With housing prices of a median in 2.3 million Swedish krona, buying residency is often the biggest investment a person does in their life.
+In 2023 house prices decreased by 6%, but in general apartment prices increased.
+Housing in Sweden in the last 12 years alone has risen an astounding 85% (adjusted to inflation) to the top of 2021 but has fallen a bit since then.
+With housing prices of a median of 2.3 million Swedish krona, buying residency is often the biggest investment a person makes in their life.
-The best way to sell a house has always, through out time, been to evaluate it with a broker.
+The best way to sell a house has always, throughout time, been to valuate it with a broker.
 The broker checks the price similarity in the region, area, and street.
-Calculates the average price per square meter and then takes the sellers apartments size and calculates accordingly.
-The amount of rooms, balcony, and the age of the apartment may vary the listing price, but it is usually the bidding price that is harder to predict, since the time, economy many other factors can change it alot.
+Calculates the average price per square meter and then takes the seller’s apartment size and calculates accordingly.
+The amount of rooms, balcony, and the age of the apartment may vary the listing price, but it is usually the bidding price that is harder to predict, since time, economy and many other factors can change it alot.
+[1], [2]

-That is why VarderingsMaskingen (The Valuation Machine) will evaluate the housing of your choice, even if the sort of housing doesn’t even exist.
-It uses Random Forest Regressor to learn from a database including 600,000 different listings, and gets a mean error of 9% of the mean price
+But how can a buyer valuate a house listing?
+The current landscape lacks simple solutions for non-experienced buyers, and navigating though real estate data can be a perplexing task and the buyer could lose their interest.
+Relying entirely on a broker’s valuation poses its own challenges, as these valuations might fluctuate.
+There is a need for a simple solution that only relies on data, and is easy to use.
+That is why VarderingsMaskingen ( ¨ The Valuation Machine) will valuate almost any housing, even if the sort of housing doesn’t even exist.
+It uses Random Forest Regressor to learn from a database including 600,000 different listings and gets a mean error of 9% of the mean price.

 ## Table of Contents
 - [Project Overview](#project-overview)